How apartheid built, and still shapes, South African cities

 #vis-2

-Scrub from 1900 to 2026 and watch apartheid’s spatial plan crystallise on top of the City of Cape Town’s aerial photography archive — near-annual sub-metre aerials from 1980 onward, sparser CBD-only frames back to 1926, with Esri Wayback covering 2026.
+Scrub from 1900 to 2026 and watch apartheid’s spatial plan crystallise on top of the City of Cape Town’s aerial photography archive: near-annual sub-metre aerials from 1980 onward, sparser CBD-only frames back to 1926, with Esri Wayback covering 2026.
 Use the lower “zoom in” slider to scrub the modern era at finer resolution.
-Townships, forced-removal zones and informal settlements appear when they were established — Ndabeni 1901, Langa 1923, Nyanga 1948, Group Areas Act 1950, District Six 1966, Mitchells Plain 1971, Crossroads 1975, Khayelitsha 1983 — so the apartheid spatial machinery builds itself in front of you.
+Townships, forced-removal zones, informal settlements and whites-only Group Areas appear as they were proclaimed: Ndabeni 1901, Langa 1923, Nyanga 1948, Group Areas Act 1950, the Atlantic Seaboard and Southern Suburbs declared white in 1957, District Six declared white in 1966, Mitchells Plain 1971, Crossroads 1975, Khayelitsha 1983.
+The apartheid spatial machinery builds itself in front of you.
 Click any feature for its history and the source for both its boundary and its date.

 zoom in